vertilia/deploy/README.md

 Then the following operations are available to you:

-- build a new release from a git project `/opt/site-net` (creates a new folder `/var/www/site.net-TIMESTAMP` without moving the current symlink):
+- prepare a new build from a git project `/opt/site-net` (creates a new folder `/var/www/site.net-TIMESTAMP` without moving the current symlink):

    ```shell
    sudo deploy build site.net /opt/site-net
    ```

-- build a new release from a git project `/opt/example-com` (it's `www/` sub-folder), copying additional dark theme of zip archive `/opt/example-com-darktheme.zip` stored in `build/` folder inside it (creates a new folder `/var/www/example.com-TIMESTAMP` without moving the current symlink):
+- prepare a new build from a git project `/opt/example-com` (it's `www/` sub-folder), copying additional dark theme of zip archive `/opt/example-com-darktheme.zip` stored in `build/` folder inside it (creates a new folder `/var/www/example.com-TIMESTAMP` without moving the current symlink):